 Every collector has the following common elements:

 NOTE:You can have one ore more templates for each data source.
 Template names indicate that they are permissions or accounts collectors.
 Template names that end in with changes can be enabled for processing incremental change events.
+For a list of available collection and fulfillment target templates and information about configuring the provided templates, see OpenText Collectors and Fulfillers Configuration Guide.

 These are the configurable parameters that allow the collector to connect and, if required, authenticate to the target data source.
 Depending on the connector, these service parameters can vary and might include, file locations, server host and port specifications, or service URLs.
-If you make changes to any service parameter that connects to the target data source, then Identity Governance will prompt you to re-enter the password.

 After initial configuration, you must always update credentials and other service parameters in each template as needed.
 For example, when connecting to applications that use access tokens for authentication, such as SCIM-compatible applications, you must change the token when they expire and reconfigure the template to use the current access token.